 Note that different representations exist in one state than another and are expected to evolve in the coming years.
 What’s important is remaining updated about local and state laws to avoid penalties.

-Importance of Predictive Scheduling
+Importance of predictive scheduling

 Labor law predictive scheduling settles tensions rising with the need for discrepancies in the law to be better nuanced.
 For one, before fair work schedule laws, companies do not consider that many people have a second job.
-This consideration allows for employees the opportunity to commit to taking on extra hours.
+This consideration allows employees the opportunity to commit to taking on extra hours.

 - Loyalty – employees are prioritized and must be asked to take up extra hours before delegating them to new hires.